A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Methodology

 \subsubsection{CatBoost}

-CatBoost stands for Categorical Boosting.
+CatBoost (CB) stands for Categorical Boosting.
 It is a high-performance ML algorithm that has gained popularity due to its ability to handle categorical data directly, with no need for manual one-hot encoding~\cite{catboost, Prokhorenkova:2017}.
-It’s an implementation of gradient boosting designed to combat the problem of overfitting by implementing a novel algorithm for calculating leaf values.
-CatBoost also supports GPU acceleration, which can significantly speed up the training process.
+It also implements ordered boosting, a permutation-driven alternative to the classical algorithm, which improves the model prediction.
+It is an implementation of gradient boosting designed to combat the problem of overfitting by implementing a novel algorithm for calculating leaf values.
+CatBoost also supports Graphics Processing Unit acceleration, which can significantly speed up the training process.
 It provides a wide range of hyper-parameters that can be fine-tuned to improve the model’s performance.